yanptrv/dj-controller/README.md

    - Using a song as an input
    - Basic functions of an audio player: play, pause, skip, replay
 2. Advanced audio player functions
+    - Use two songs at the same time
     - Being able to multitask between two songs
-   - Adding advanced functions to the audio player: volume up/down, speed etc
+    - Adding advanced functions to the audio player: volume up/down, speed etc.
+3. Arduino code
+    - Taking input from multiple potentiometers
+    - Creating the logic of the code
+    - Programming the LCD to show volume changes

 ### Final Milestone:
 1. Hardware
-    - Connections and soldiering between the potentiometers, lcd display, sliders etc. and the controller
+    - Connections between the hardware
-    - LCD display showing the controls
-    - Custom plastic box to fit the hardware and make a presentable DJ controller
+    - Hardware soldiering
+    - Presentable case that can fit all the parts
+2. Arduino with Python
-2. Connect Arduino with Python
+    - Connect the Arduino with the Python code
+    - Read the values of the potentiomeres
-    - Be able to control the audio player via Arduino controller
+    - Use the values to control the audio player

 ### Optional:
 1. A good looking audio player UI